-Humans had a six-layered brain, a brain at the inner-level with involuntary and automatic functions common to other creatures: breathing, sexual responses, vision, mobility, taste and smell functions.
-The outer part of the brain, especially the prefrontal cortex, was larger in humans than it was in those they had descended.
-About 100,000 years ago ancestors of humans had a brain weighing about one pound.
-In Humans this grew to three times that amount, a collection of a 100 billion neurons with as many as 10,000 connections that supplied humans with their cognitive skills.
+Humans had a six-layered brain, a brain at the inner-level with involuntary and automatic functions common to other creatures: breathing, sexual response, vision, mobility, taste and smell.
+The outer part of the brain, especially the prefrontal cortex, was larger in humans than it was in those from whom they had descended.
+About 100,000 years ago, our ancestors had a brain weighing about one pound.
+In humans this grew to three times that amount: a collection of a 100 billion neurons with as many as 10,000 connections that supplied them with their cognitive skills.

-The nervous system is fibrous and glandular.
-Those with the right chemicals had survived.
-A person without a proper balance of chemicals had mental aberrations to contend with, madness or a tougher go of it that discouraged a repetition of the survival of this imbalance.
-Chemical distribution affected mood and emotions.
+The human nervous system was fibrous and glandular.
+Those with the right chemicals survived.
+Those lacking a proper balance of chemicals had mental aberrations to contend with, madness or a tougher go of it that discouraged the survival of this imbalance.
+Chemical distribution affected mood and emotion.
 Beneficial chemicals gave humans empathy – without which they could not have survived.
-It helped them to live in a group not unlike those canine creatures humans domesticated, creatures with a capacity for empathy seemingly in equal dosage to that of humans.
+It helped them to live in a group not unlike the canine creatures humans domesticated.
 An incapacity for empathy was the stuff of psychopathic loners and the black widow spider, the product of another evolutionary line – a loner who ate her mate immediately after fertilization.

-Humans had a chemistry that made rage possible, producing aggression and self-defense, and adrenalin, which supplied extra energy when needed.
-Rage is a function more of the inner brain.
-Anger involves a degree of reflection and therefore involves the outer layer of the brain.
+Humans had a chemistry that made rage possible and produced aggression and self-defense rather than enduring passivity.
+Rage was a function more of the inner brain.
+Anger involved a degree of reflection and therefore involved the outer layer of the brain.